MarkKhramko/nodester/Readme.md

 ### Queries & querying - nodester Query Language (NQL)
 The true strength of nodester lies in its query language.
-Serving as an extension of standard REST API syntax, it brings many aspects of SQL into REST requests, providing developers with a simple yet potent tool for expressive and efficient data querying.
+Serving as an extension of standard REST API syntax, it brings many aspects of SQL into REST requests, providing developers with a simple yet powerful tool for expressive and efficient data querying.

 Read more about it in the documentation:
 [NQL documentaion →](docs/nql/Introduction.md)